MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/formContext-data-process/activepath/getActivePath.md

 [!INCLUDE[./includes/getActivePath-description.md](./includes/getActivePath-description.md)]

-The active path represents stages currently rendered in the process control based on the branching rules and current data in the record.
+The active path represents stages currently rendered in the process control based on the branching rules and current data in the row.

 ## Syntax